About Chapter 13...

 So long as you comply with your Chapter 13 plan and make all the required payments,

-Chapter 13 also protects family, friends who are liable on your consumer debts also (co-signers).
+Chapter 13 also protects family and friends who are liable on your consumer debts also (co-signers).
 This does not apply to business debts

 To qualify for chapter 13, you must have income that is reasonably regular and stable, from any source.

-To begin gathering the necessary information our "First Appointment" page will tell you what documents we will need.
+To begin gathering the necessary information our "First Appointment" page will tell you what documents I will need.

 Click here for the First Appointment page.